 Professor Ohm has been recognized as an innovative and popular teacher.
 Believing that the 21st century practice of law requires a deep facility with modern technology, Professor Ohm teaches intensive, hands-on courses that introduce law students to Python programming, the Linux operating system, cloud computing, and more.
 Hundreds of Georgetown Law students without any prior programming experience have learned to write programs in Python from Professor Ohm as part of their JD training.
 Hoping to spread this curriculum to other schools, Professors Ohm has shared his course materials with numerous colleagues at other institutions who now offer similar courses.
 More information about the Python course is available at https://cp4l.org.

 A seasoned university administrator, Professor Ohm has served as the Associate Dean for Academic Affairs at both Georgetown Law and the University of Colorado Law School, where he served on the faculty for almost a decade.
 During the COVID-19 pandemic, Associate Dean Ohm helped lead Georgetown Law’s response, overseeing the shift to online and hybrid learning.
 For these efforts, he was recognized with the Steven Goldberg Faculty Service Award.
-He currently serves as Georgetown Law’s first Chief Data Officer and as the Associate Dean for the Registrar’s Office.
+He currently serves as Georgetown Law’s first Chief Data Officer.

 A strong believer in the importance of public service, Professor Ohm has served in numerous roles in federal government.
 He started his legal career as a federal prosecutor in the U.S. Department of Justice’s legendary Computer Crime and Intellectual Property Section, where he worked on cutting edge issues around the fourth amendment, Computer Fraud and Abuse Act, and Electronic Communications Privacy Act.
 More recently, he served as a Senior Policy Advisor for Privacy to the Federal Trade Commission and to the U.S. Commission on Evidence-Based Policymaking as an Obama White House appointee.
 After law school, he clerked for Judge Betty Fletcher in the Ninth Circuit and Judge Mariana Pfaelzer in the Central District of California.